Luminova Framework

-PHP Luminova: HTTP Base Controller
+PHP Luminova: Base HTTP Controller

 The Base Controller is the foundation for building HTTP controllers in Luminova.It supports both MVC (Model-View-Controller) and HMVC (Hierarchical MVC) structures, serving as the link between your application logic and the routing system.
 Its primary role is to handle incoming requests and generate the correct response back to the client.